openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 The coordinator is responsible for:

-- Moving the deprecation work forward
+- Ensuring the deprecation work happens
 - Following the DEPR workflow phases
 - Informing the community about any changes
 - Communicating if they are unable to continue coordinating the DEPR